organicmaps/organicmaps/README.md

 - Bookmark your favorite places with a single tap

+- Offline Wikipedia articles

+- Subway transit layer and directions

 - Track recording

 - Export and import bookmarks and tracks in KML, KMZ, GPX formats

+- A dark mode to use during the night

+- Improve map data for everyone using a basic built-in editor

+- Android Auto and CarPlay support

 *Freedom Is Here - Discover your journey, navigate the world with privacy and community at the forefront!*